haseeb-cb/fundamentals-of-gis/Content/3_Exercise.md

 			- Level of income: hr_tuy (Total number of people in grid cell, aged 18 or over)
 			Note: ko_ika18y and hr_tuy both contain the same values.
 However, for clarity you might want to use the one with the same prefix as the one you are comparing it to.
 	- Background map.
-- You can use for example QuickMapServices, the spatial data from the Crash Course’s General-folder or find your own data. ii.
-Tip: Remember that if you first bring in your data (from the practical folder), the background map should project automatically to the right coordinate system.
+		- You can use for example QuickMapServices, the spatial data from the Crash Course’s General-folder or find your own data.
+		- Tip: Remember that if you first bring in your data (from the practical folder), the background map should project automatically to the right coordinate system.